 - Choose a conventional thermometer to save yourself a lot of trouble.

 - Always insert your thermometer into the thickest parts of the meat, poultry, or hamburger.

-- Even if you take the temperature of your food at the beginning, ensure you take a final one when you are done cooking
+- Even if you take the temperature of your food at the beginning, ensure you take a final one when you are done cooking.

 - Give your thermometer time.
-Do not hastily insert your thermometer into the food to remove it.
+Do not hastily insert your thermometer into the food then remove it.
 Give it the required time to read the food temperature and guide you on the step to take.

 When should a food thermometer be inserted?